Marketing Cloud, Trailhead...

 Reading, says Wolf, involves tapping into existing “visual circuits” of the brain in order to decode letters into words.
-That decoding can happen with any image or symbol and it is happening with data visualization.
+That decoding can happen with any image or symbol and it is happening with data visualisation.
 In effect, images are becoming a new written language.

-Wolf’s findings are significant when considering the importance of data visualization in sales.
+Wolf’s findings are significant when considering the importance of data visualisation in sales.
 Charts, graphs, and visual representations can be processed faster, support visual learners, and show insights and actionable items that lead to increased sales productivity.

-1. Visualized Data Is Processed Faster
+1. Visualised Data Is Processed Faster

 Visual content is processed much faster and easier than text.
 In fact, researchers at Pennsylvania School of Medicine indicate that the human retina can transmit data at roughly 10 million bits per second.
 The retina, explained by the news release, is actually a part of the brain that has grown into the eye.